junxit/us-congress-bills-111/metadata.md

 - 2009-12-15 — Introduced in House
 - 2009-12-15 — Introduced in House
 - 2009-12-15 — Referred to the House Committee on Education and Labor.
+- 2010-01-13 — Considered under suspension of the rules. (consideration: CR H51-53)
+- 2010-01-13 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+970.
+- 2010-01-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-01-13 — Mr. Kildee moved to suspend the rules and agree to the resolution.
+- 2010-01-13 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H51)
+- 2010-01-13 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H51)